WiDSTeam15/Kaggle/README.md

 - Detect patterns to provide insights into **brain activity differences by sex**

 ## Dataset Overview
 The **WiDS Datathon 2025** provides data to predict **ADHD diagnosis** and **sex** of adolescents using a combination of **functional brain imaging data** and **sociodemographic, emotional, and parenting information**.
-This is significant since evidence suggests that ADHD can often go undiagnosed in girls, as they tend to exhibit more inattentive symptoms which are harder to detect.
+This is significant since evidence suggests that ADHD can often go undiagnosed in girls, as they tend to exhibit more inattentive symptoms, which are harder to detect.

 ---